The inspiration to paint healing art…

 - Value my opinion and sensitivity

-- Allow myself to have a voice in this world even when no one else supported that idea.
+- Allow myself to have a voice in this world.

 I am grateful

-I can honestly say that I understand what it is like to not love yourself and to search for its meaning.
+I can honestly say that I understand what it feels like not to love yourself and to search for its meaning.